Zone: 3 to 8

 Most species are great wildlife plants attracting a range of bees and beneficial wasps.
 In general, they are slow to emerge after the winter and could well be the last plant you see starting to grow in your garden.
 They grow quickly and typically flower in the early part of the summer.
 If you cut the dead flowerheads off, you may well be able to get them to rebloom.
 Butterfly weed, in particular, will rebloom when the seed heads have not been able to develop as this increases seed production.
 Milkweed reseed quite easily; just pat the seeds into the ground in the fall.
 All the species that I have grown require some sunshine in order to start growing.
 Do not plant any in total shade.

 The members of this genus are often subject to attack by Milkweed Aphids.
 You can clean them off or if you are more patient, then you can wait for ladybird and hoverfly larvae to clean them off for you.
 This latter option is better for ecological reasons and the plants will still do fairly well.

-The most commonly seen member of this species in open areas is Asclepias syriaca.
-This is the common milkweed that you see growing in fields.
+Asclepias syriaca is the species of milkweed that you are most likely to encounter because it grows in a range of conditions and is quite adaptable.
+If you really think that you do not have a green thumb, then common milkweed is an easy starter plant for a wildlife garden.
 It is not really suitable for gardens because it has a rhizomatous root system that allows it to outcompete other plants.
 What may look like a bunch of separate plants growing together is more than likely to be a single individual.
-If you have a larger garden and can dedicate some space to these plants combined with some grasses like Little Bluestem, then you will get to enjoy all the wildlife that these plants attract.
+If you have a larger garden and can dedicate some space to these plants combined with some grasses like Little Bluestem, then you will get to enjoy the diversity of wildlife that these plants attract.